tedkirkpatrick/474-14-1/outcomes.md

 * Explain the layered architecture of cloud-based systems, the components at each layer, and locate the performance bottlenecks at each layer
   <div class="commentary">Bloom 2, understand.</div>
-* Distribute a computation across a set of unreliable computational instances while maintaining a required maximum latency for the overall computation
+* Distribute a computation across a set of unreliable computational instances while maintaining a set of well-defined service level criteria such as response availability, consistency, and latency.
   <div class="commentary">Bloom 3, apply.</div>
 * Explain the requirements imposed on a design by a service level agreement (including inward-facing objectives for subservices)
   <div class="commentary">Bloom 2, understand.</div>